LAMPA

 Lysergic acid methylpropylamide (LAMPA, LAMP, or LMP), also known as LMP-55 or as N-methyl-N-propyllysergamide (MPLA), is a structural analogue of lysergic acid diethylamide (LSD) that has been studied as a potential treatment for alcoholism.
 In animal studies, LAMPA was found to be nearly equipotent to ECPLA and MIPLA for inducing a head-twitch response.
 LAMPA appears to be significantly less potent than LSD in humans, producing little to no noticeable effects at doses of 100 μg.
 It shows reduced-efficacy partial agonism of the serotonin 5-HT_{2A} receptor relative to LSD, which may be responsible for its equivocal hallucinogenic effects.
+LAMPA is not an explicitly controlled substance in the United States, but may be considered implicitly controlled as it is an isomer of LSD.
+The drug is not a controlled substance in Canada as of 2025.